 More than a Club...

 In December 2015, Annapolis Yacht Club's Main Clubhouse at 2 Compromise Street suffered a fire.
-A temporary clubhouse was then opened, located at 12 Dock Street, where operations continue until the completion of the rebuilding of the Main Clubhouse.
-Simultaneously, work is happening on the Eastport side of the bridge to create a new Sailing Center and a Family Activity Center.
+A temporary clubhouse was then opened, located at 12 Dock Street, where operations continued until the reopening of the Main Clubhouse in September 2018.
+Work is still happening on the Eastport side of the bridge to create a new Sailing Center and a Family Activity Center.
 Today, AYC is at full membership (1600 regular members) with very active social, racing, and cruising programs.
 Large international events such as the Star Class World Championship, Rolex International Women’s Keelboat Championship, and many North American championships are hosted every year at AYC.
 AYC is known worldwide thanks to the members who are prominent in participating in, promoting, and organizing the sport of sailboat racing, as well as those who opt to leisurely cruise the waters of the Chesapeake and beyond.